 Freezing raw chicken reduces the levels of campylobacter bacteria (common in raw chicken).
 But it does not eliminate them completely.
 The safest way to kill all traces of campylobacter is by cooking chicken thoroughly.

 Use your fridge correctly

 Keep your fridge temperature below 5 degrees Celsius.
 Use a fridge thermometer to check it.
 This prevents harmful germs from growing and multiplying.

 Avoid overfilling your fridge.
 If it's too full, air cannot circulate properly.
 This can affect the temperature.

 If you have cooked food that you're not going to eat straight away, cool it as soon as possible.
 Do this within 90 minutes.
 Store it in the fridge or freezer.
 Use any leftovers from the fridge within 2 days.

-Do not eat food that's past its use-by date, even if it looks and smells okay.
+Do not eat food that's past its use-by date, even if it looks and smells OK.
 Use-by dates are based on scientific tests.
-These show how quickly harmful bugs can develop in the packaged food.
+These show how quickly harmful bugs can develop in packaged food.